-Long-distance traveling by vehicle became an extremely popular form of transportation in the U.S. in the fifties, and continued into the early sixties.
+Long-distance traveling by vehicle became an extremely popular form of transportation in the U.S. in the fifties and continued into the early sixties.
 Today, the new technology, better cars, and modern development of major interstates have facilitated road trips in ways the road-travelers before us couldn’t enjoy.
 Yet even with all the improvements, there are still some downsides to road trips, along with some fun experience.

 One major disadvantage depends on the length of the trip overall.
 Personally, most road trips I’m used to are no longer than three hours — four hours max if you include traffic in some places.
-But I recently took road trip that was a seven hour drive.
+But I recently took a road trip that was a seven-hour drive.
 I wasn’t the only one driving, but I drove the bulk of the distance.
 The drive taught me a lot, and the experience was worthwhile and necessary as I do plan on taking future trips by car.
 I’ll start with the bad and end with the good, as I list things I liked and disliked on the road.

 Long drives: Double Con In Bad Weather

 I was happy and energetic on the way to my destination, but not so much on my way back.
 I seriously wanted to just get there already after only an hour of driving.
 You may sometimes find yourself driving for hours and still not reach your destination, and this can be tiring and exhausting.
-It’s important to take rest stops if you want to do a non-stop drive, or stop at a motel to completely rejuvenate yourself for the next day.
+It’s important to take rest stops if you want to do a non-stop drive or stop at a motel to completely rejuvenate yourself for the next day.
 Driving in heavy rain can be difficult, but driving in sleet or a bad winter storm?
 It’s horrible.
-On my last road trip it began to snow on the way back.
+On my last road trip, it began to snow on the way back.
 The thick snowflakes combined with darkness and the high-beam lights made the road look like a Twilight Zone spiral.
 It seriously made me a bit dizzy and affected my eyesight, making the ride back longer.

 Some places have such low populations that many states don’t even bother placing light poles on their freeways, creating a spooky drive.
-The reflector markers are helpful, but the roads can be so dark for hours until you reach a well lit part of the highway.
-Luckily, if you have awake passengers, it won’t seem so bad.
+The reflector markers are helpful, but the roads can be so dark for hours until you reach a well-lit part of the highway.
+Luckily, if you have awake passengers, it won't seem so bad.

 Multiple-Wheel Trucks and Speeding Truckers